moothes/ITSD-pytorch/README.md

 Code will be available soon.

-Saliency maps can be download at:
+Saliency maps can be download at: VGG (Baidu Yun), Resnet (Baidu Yun)